-The Company provides customized mezzanine debt and equity financing solutions to lower middle-market companies.
+The Company provides customized debt and equity financing solutions to lower middle-market companies.
 The Fund commenced operations on May 1, 2007, and on October 22, 2007, was granted a license to operate as a Small Business Investment Company, also called an SBIC, under the authority of the United States Small Business Administration ("SBA").
-The SBIC license allows the Fund to obtain leverage by issuing SBA-guaranteed debentures, which we describe as SBA debentures, subject to the issuance of a leverage commitment by the SBA and other customary procedures.
+The SBIC license allows the Fund to obtain leverage by issuing SBA-guaranteed debentures ("SBA debentures"), subject to the issuance of a leverage commitment by the SBA and other customary procedures.
 As an SBIC, the Fund is subject to a variety of regulations and oversight by the SBA under the Small Business Investment Act of 1958, as amended (the "SBIC Act"), concerning, among other things, the size and nature of the companies in which it may invest and the structure of those investments.

 On June 20, 2011, FIC acquired 100% of the limited partnership interests in the Fund and 100% of the equity interests in FMCGP, in exchange for 4,056,521 shares of common stock in FIC (the "Formation Transactions").
 The Fund became FIC's wholly-owned subsidiary, retained its SBIC license, and continues to hold its existing investments and make new investments.
-The Offering consisted of the sale of 5,370,500 shares of its common stock at a price of \$15.00 per share resulting in net proceeds of \$73,625,161, after deducting underwriting fees and commissions totaling \$5,267,535 and transaction costs associated with the offering totaling \$1,664,804.
+The Offering consisted of the sale of 4,670,000 shares of the Company's common stock at a price of \$15.00 per share resulting in net proceeds of \$63,853,186, after deducting underwriting fees and commissions totaling \$4,532,010 and transaction costs associated with the offering totaling \$1,664,804.
 The transaction costs were primarily for accounting, legal and other professional services and were recorded as a reduction to additional paid-in capital.
-As of March 31, 2012, the Company had 9,427,021 shares of common stock outstanding.
+On July 14, 2011, the Company's underwriters purchased 700,500 shares of the Company's common stock at the public offering price of \$15.00 per share to cover over-allotments resulting in proceeds to the Company of \$9,771,975, net of underwriting fees of \$735,525.
+As of June 30, 2012, the Company had 9,427,021 shares of common stock outstanding.

 The management agreement between the Fund and Fidus Capital, LLC (the Fund's former investment advisor) was terminated in conjunction with the Formation Transactions.
-For all periods subsequent to the consummation of the Formation Transactions and the Offering, the Company pays a quarterly base management fee and an incentive fee to Fidus Investment Advisors, LLC (the "Investment Advisor") under an investment advisory agreement (the "Investment Advisor are the same as those of Fidus Capital, LLC.
+For all periods subsequent to the consummation of the Formation Transactions and the Offering, the Company pays a quarterly base management fee and an incentive fee to Fidus Investment Advisors, LLC (the "Investment Advisor") under an investment advisory agreement (the "Investment Advisory Agreement").
+The investment professionals of the Investment Advisor are the same as those of Fidus Capital, LLC.